The FAA Part 107 seperates the Hobbyist from the Commercial Drone Pilot

 So, after careful consideration and significant research, I’ve enrolled in the dronelaunchacademy.com’s online preparation class, and will soon be able to return to the skies over the Paris Landing Inn Renovation.
 Hopefully, that beautiful sunset will be waiting for me on my next flight over Paris Landing, this time armed with my Part 107.

-For more detailed information on Part 107 check out this great post by Joseph Flynt at 3dinsider.com, or if this still leaves some unanswered questions, check out uavcoach.com’s drone certification post.
+For more detailed information on The FAA Part 107 check out this great post by Joseph Flynt at 3dinsider.com, or if this still leaves some unanswered questions, check out uavcoach.com’s drone certification post.

 Thankfully, the night wasn’t a total photography dud, I was able to get the picture seen above of the magnificent sky, on my way back home.